lweld/ClassAssignments/README.md

 # ClassAssignments
 Here's some basic Python programs I wrote for a CS class.
 Enjoy!

+RecursonFun lets a user print the digits of an integer backwards, determine if a number is even, print asterisks, and raise a number to a power.
+All using recursive functions.

+LinkedLists takes requests from Tim Hortons customers using Linked Lists.

+Treasure hunt is a game where the user enters a position number and depending on if it's a treasure, another index position number, or out of bounds, they win the treasure amount, are sent to another position on the board, or lose all their winnings.

-The **Crown Anchor Game** is by far the most sophisticated out of all those posted.
-It simulates the betting game, Crown & Anchors.
+The Crown Anchor Game simulates the betting game, Crown & Anchors.

 The Adventure Game uses decision trees to route the user through the streets of Tokyo.
 For example, enter 'R' to run, 'F' to fight -- it's the classic old game.